 A Nigerian man named Egwuowu contacted me regarding Henry’s “testimony” that he posted on YouTube and told me “you American’s are being deceived by these Nigerian “prophets” because you don’t know anything about us, you don’t know the right questions to ask and you know absolutely nothing about the evil spiritualists and practices that take place in Nigeria.”
-“I know that there are false teachers and prophets everywhere however, speaking as an African man, people should investigate anyone who calls himself or herself a seer or prophet from Africa, because our background is totally different from other people; our African ancestors where highly spiritual and I I don’t mean that our fathers were all worshipers of the living God, rather, our ancestors knew how to manipulate demonic realms and used their evil powers to achieve their aim, and some of that knowledge was passed down to us, it is still used very heavily today in Nigeria.
-For instance, I’ve met some elders in my village who could travel spiritually without using cars or other material modes of transportation, they could teleport, appear and reappear wherever and where-ever they wanted to, and some were able to travel through flames of fire.
+“I know that there are false teachers and prophets everywhere however, speaking as an African man, people should investigate anyone who calls himself or herself a seer or prophet from Africa, because our background is totally different from other people.
+Our African ancestors were highly spiritual and I I don’t mean that our fathers were all worshipers of the living God, rather, our ancestors knew how to manipulate demonic realms and used their evil powers to achieve their aim, and some of that knowledge was passed down to us, it is still used very heavily today in Nigeria.
+For instance, I’ve met some elders in my village who could travel spiritually without using cars or other material modes of transportation, they could teleport, appear and reappear whenever and where-ever they wanted to, and some were able to travel through flames of fire.
 There’s a ju-ju that is used to make you “bulletproof” if someone shoots you with a gun the bullet wont enter your body.
 If you are in doubt learn about a place called “Okon Aku Ohafia”.
 You Americans take this as a joke, or will even doubt that it is true and that close mildness of Americans is why we are able to dupe you people”.